Thalzamar/Mediocre-Scripts-for-Reactors/README.md

 -to do: 2Stage Rankine Cycle Spreadsheet Output directly in game

--to dotake the Watercontacts of Rankine Cycle to calculate HX size
+-to do take the Watercontacts of Rankine Cycle to calculate HX size